pl2599/Natural-Language-Processing---Spooky-Data/README.md

 1. As we can see, EAP has more than double the proportion of accented words compared to that of HPL.
 2. MWS doesn't use accented words at all.

+Accented words are mostly used solely by a single author.
+This tells us that if we identify a certain accented word, it may be a characteristic/style of that author.

 # Pair Analyses

-Now we might want to move on from looking at single words to two words.
+So, we are done looking at single words.
+What about two words?

 ## Bigram Dataset

-Bigram analysis allows us to observe two consecutive words.
+First, let us look at bigrams.
+Bigram analysis allows us to observe two consecutive words, and see if some are unique to some authors.

 ### Frequency of Bigrams